-Tips for deciding which debt to pay off first
+Deciding which debt to pay off first

 Imagine you get a lump sum of $5,000.
 What should you do with it?
 Splurge, save, or pay off debt?

 - Make sure you have an emergency fund.
 If you don’t have one, consider starting one before you pay off any debts.
 You don’t want to be caught short with an emergency medical or car repair bill that force you to turn to a high interest-rate credit card that you’ll have to pay off.
-Keep your emergency fund liquid in a savings, high-yield, goal-based, or money market account so you can have easy access to the cash but still earn some interest.
+Consider keeping your emergency fund liquid in a savings, high-yield, goal-based, or money market account so you can have easy access to the cash but still earn some interest.

 - Remember to have fun!
 Set aside some money to get away for a weekend or buy something new for your home.